After stopping a serial killer and shutting down an interstate human trafficking ring, Sloan Jordan is ready for a break.

 I pushed myself up out of my seat and stepped over him.
 “Oh, Azrael.
 I’d better be dreaming, or this world is in trouble.”

-I really liked this book!
 All the characters were enjoyable, the story kept me high-strung on anxiety waiting to see what would happen next, and if Sloan wasn’t dealing with love, she was dealing with the bad guys who just wouldn’t give her a break.
-A little slow in the action department when I first got into it (though it definitely gets explosive in the end), but that’s okay, because we finally got to figure out just which way the love-triangle leaned.
+A little slow in the action department when I first got into it (though it definitely gets explosive in the end) but that’s okay, because we finally got to figure out just which way the love-triangle leaned.
 It’s probably why I felt so uncomfortable with this series for the first time in my life.
 The elephant was never acknowledged, and everything was kind of swept under the rug or ignored with good intentions.
 But now that Warren knows what he wants, he’s going to make Sloan choose: him… or Nathan?

 Now slight spoiler here, and I apologize, but seriously.
 I didn’t understand the way she went about choosing.